2007 National League Division Series: Game 3

-Chris Young's home run on the first pitch of the game off of Rich Hill gave Arizona a quick 1–0 lead.
+Chris Young's home run on the first pitch of the game off Rich Hill gave Arizona a quick 1–0 lead.
 Stephen Drew then doubled to right field and after two strikeouts and a walk, scored on Justin Upton's single.
 Hill would leave the game in the fourth after allowing a lead-off walk and single.
 Michael Wuertz in relief walked Young to load the bases, then struck out Drew before Eric Byrnes hit into a forceout at second that scored Miguel Montero.
-The Cubs cut Arizona's lead to 3–1 in the bottom of the inning off of Liván Hernández when Mark DeRosa hit a leadoff single, moved to third on Jacque Jones's double, and scored on Jason Kendall's groundout.
+The Cubs cut Arizona's lead to 3–1 in the bottom of the inning off Liván Hernández when Mark DeRosa hit a leadoff single, moved to third on Jacque Jones's double, and scored on Jason Kendall's groundout.
 However, Hernandez would only allow three other hits in six innings.
-Solo home runs by Byrnes in the sixth off of Carlos Marmol and Drew in the ninth off of Kerry Wood capped the scoring as the Diamondbacks' 5–1 win completed a sweep of the Cubs, who hit into four double plays.
+Solo home runs by Byrnes in the sixth off Carlos Marmol and Drew in the ninth off Kerry Wood capped the scoring as the Diamondbacks' 5–1 win completed a sweep of the Cubs, who hit into four double plays.